adambard/learnxinyminutes-docs/opengl.html.markdown

                    projection.data());   // data
 glUniformMatrix4fv(modelLocation, 1, GL_FALSE, model.data());
 glUseProgram(0);
-// The glUniform*() calls have to be dont, while the program is bound.
+// The glUniform*() calls have to be done, while the program is bound.
 ```
 The application should now display the texture at the defined position and size.<br>
 You can find the current code here: [OpenGL - 4](https://pastebin.com/9ahpFLkY)